IgnacioCazcarra/CNN-rps/README.md

 #### All credits to 'drgfreeman' for the provided dataset.

 Instructions:
--Run camera_detection.py
+- Run camera_detection.py
--Put your hand in the camera and check that only the hand is seen in the ROI camera
+- Put your hand in the camera and check that only the hand is seen in the ROI camera